laminlabs/lamindb/docs/index.md

 with

-1. an intuitive API to connect data and analytics infrastructure
+1. a unified API across storage and databases
-2. zero lock-in danger due to an open-source & multi-cloud stack
+2. zero lock-in due to open-source & multi-cloud
-3. a tool to easily manage schema module migrations in a changing R&D environment
+3. schema module migrations
-4. support for learning from data across measured → relevant → derived features
-5. support for fast-paced iterations and "development data" through data versioning, quality & integrity flags
+4. configuration of underlying data modules

 <!-- High-level technical specification -->

 LaminDB is a distributed data management system similar to how git is a distributed version control system.
-Each LaminDB instance is a data warehouse with storage (local directory, S3, GCP, Azure) and a SQL database (SQLite, Postgres, BigQuery) for querying it.
+Each LaminDB instance is a data warehouse with storage (local directory, S3, GCP, Azure) and a SQL database (SQLite, Postgres) for querying it.

 Install: